-Malcolm Wright is currently working as an independent Financial Crime Compliance advisor.
+Malcolm Wright is currently working as an independent Financial Crime Compliance advisor, as well as Chief Compliance Officer for one of the largest global virtual asset exchanges.

-He joined Thomson Reuters in 2011 overseeing delivery of Thomson Reuters Anti-Financial Crime (AFC) solutions that enable regulated entities to uncover sanctions, PEP, and financial crime risk.
-He then sat on the leadership team that delivered the world’s first Know-Your-Customer utility before leading Thomson Reuters Anti-Money Laundering and Fraud transaction monitoring.
+His compliance career began with Thomson Reuters where he oversaw the delivery of Thomson Reuters’ Anti-Financial Crime (AFC) solutions that enable regulated entities to uncover sanctions, PEP, and financial crime risk.
+There, he also sat on the leadership team that delivered the world’s first Know-Your-Customer utility before leading the Anti-Money Laundering and Fraud transaction monitoring business units.

 Malcolm later joined Revolut, a UK FinTech challenger bank, as Chief Compliance Officer where he took a greenfield compliance function and rebuilt it into a robust organisation that could scale with the company’s global expansion plans.